ramchalamkr/Codefight-Practice/README.md

 # Codefight-Practice

-## Practising interview Coding Questions for Code-fight in C#.
+## Interview Coding Questions for Code-fight in C#.